course-details-portlet

 • ability to analyze the role of mobility and decentralization in connection with society

-• ability to express an opinion, review, and counter argue someone else's opinion in a written essay.
+• ability to express an opinion, review and counter-argue someone else's opinion in a written essay.

 General competence

-• ability to present and discuss the results of research work, to computer scientists and subject matter experts, and to general public
+• ability to present and discuss the results of research work, to computer scientists and subject matter experts, and to the general public

 • ability to communicate (in a written form) academic issues, analyses, and conclusions